0xShiva/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. **14-findthatword** display content of file then pipe output to grep to filter it with given pattern.
 16. **15-countthatword** filter the given pattern in a file using grep then count line with wc.
 17. **16-whatsnext** this script filter the file with the given pattern then using -A <n> flag gives n line after the patternwhich was found.
+18. **17-hidethisword** this script uses -v flag of grep the invert the match.